JanGudmar/My-codewars-solutions/README.md

 # My-codewars-solutions
-Here i keep solved tasks.
+Here I keep solved tasks.
 Maybe not the best solutions but
-> It just works
+> It just works 😎